m-bartlett/x-scroll-acceleration/README.md

 ### **Important Usage Notes**:
 This daemon works best with the trackpad scrolling distance set to be very very small (as to be nearly useless without this daemon activated).
 The smaller distance allows each mouse-button event to provide more granular movement.
 If the scroll distance is too large, this tool is more harm than good as you will likely immediately scroll to the top or bottom of the window.

-I use libinput as my trackpad driver, and in recent versions of the driver I can achieve the smallest scroll distance with `xinput`:
+I use libinput as my trackpad driver, and in recent versions of the driver I can achieve the smallest scroll distance with this `xinput` command:
 ```sh
 xinput set-prop 'DLL075B:01 06CB:76AE Touchpad' 'libinput Scrolling Pixel Distance' 50
 ```